jeremylong/DependencyCheck/ant/src/site/markdown/config-update.md

 dataDirectory        | Data directory that is used to store the local copy of the NVD.
 This should generally not be changed.                | data databaseDriverName   | The name of the database driver.
 Example: org.h2.Driver.                                                             | &nbsp;
 databaseDriverPath   | The path to the database driver JAR file; only used if the driver is not in the class path.                          | &nbsp;
-connectionString     | The connection string used to connect to the database.                                                               | &nbsp;
+connectionString     | The connection string used to connect to the database.
+See using a [database server](../data/database.html).         | &nbsp;
 databaseUser         | The username used when connecting to the database.                                                                   | &nbsp;
 databasePassword     | The password used when connecting to the database.                                                                   | &nbsp;